 When to see a doctor

-- If symptoms do not improve after 7 days of treatment with topical medicines
+• If symptoms do not improve after seven days of treatment with topical medicine

-- If you do not use any medicines and the mouth ulcer does not heal within 14 days
+• If you do not use any medicine and the mouth ulcer does not heal within 14 days

 How to prevent mouth ulcers